You can’t have both

 Sounds solid right?
 But real life isn’t a lab.

 In the wild, you’re not standing still under a water column.
 You’re sweating.
 You’re moving.
-Your gear is folded, rubbed, crammed into a pack.
+Your gear is folded, rubbed, and crammed into a pack.
 And weather isn’t clean or controlled — it’s chaotic.

 The myth of breathable and waterproof